fdila/computer-science/master/advanced-ml/01-deep-learning.md

 So the data "enters" the NN, each neuron calculates its output and "transmit" it to the next layer and so on.
 After this we can find the output signal of our network and compare it to the desired output (the target).
 We then make adjustements based on the error.

-We than do the actual backpropagation which allows us to calculate the **gradient** for each parameter by backpropagating the error and applying the chain rule.
+We then do the actual backpropagation which allows us to calculate the **gradient** for each parameter by backpropagating the error and applying the chain rule.
 We can think of the gradient as a vector which tells us how much each parameter influences the cost function.
-Each parameter gets updated based on the gradient by adding the gradient multiplied by the learning rate to the previous parameter.
+Each parameter gets updated based on the gradient by subtracting the gradient multiplied by the learning rate to the previous parameter.

 ## Gradient based learning